alex-tomilov/crypto_alerter_elixir/README.md

 Crypto Alerter is a Phoenix-based application designed to monitor cryptocurrency price changes and send alerts.
 It's built with a modern Elixir stack, leveraging real-time features, a robust background job processing system, and data streaming with Kafka.

+This project is in the early stages of development.
+The current focus is on setting up the foundational components of the system.

 ## Overview

 This application is designed to: